tiagoyoko/falachefe_plataforma/README.md

 2. Review the documentation above
 3. Create a new issue with detailed information about your problem

+## ⚠️ Known Issues (Non-Critical)

+### Browser Extension Errors

+If you see errors like `jquery-1.3.2.min.js` or `screengrabber.js` in your browser console:

+- **Cause**: These are from browser extensions (screen capture, development tools, etc.)
+- **Impact**: None - they don't affect the application functionality
+- **Solution**:
+  - Ignore these errors, or
+  - Disable browser extensions during development
+  - Open DevTools in incognito mode without extensions

+These errors appear with extension ID like `chrome-extension://[id]/` and are **NOT part of this project**.

 ---

 **Happy coding! 🚀**